 The campus has approximately 1,300 students and over 200 professors and staff.
 The main campus is located in Port Angeles and occupies 75 acres in the foothills of the Olympic Mountains.
 Extension sites are located in Forks, 57 miles west of Port Angeles, and in Port Townsend, 46 miles to the east.
 Peninsula College is the only institution of higher education on the North Olympic Peninsula.

+The text above is written by the school.
 Fill out an information request if you are interested in this school.
 Then you will receive more information from us or the school and you will be eligible for our discounts and special offers.